MCQUIC - A Multicast Extension for QUIC: Abstract

 \section{Abstract}

-Mass live content, such as world cups, the Superbowl or the Olympics, attract audiences of hundreds of millions of viewers.
-While such events were predominantly consumed on TV, more and more viewers follow big events on the Internet, which poses a scalability challenge: current unicast delivery over the web comes with large overheads and is inefficient.
-An attractive alternative are multicast-based transmissions, however, current solutions have several drawbacks, mostly related to security and privacy, which prevent them from being implemented in browsers.
+Multicast presents an attractive and efficient solution for streaming large-scale live media events, such as the Olympics, over the Internet.
+However, existing solutions face several drawbacks, particularly concerning security and privacy, which hinder their implementation in web browsers.

-In this paper we introduce a multicast extension to QUIC, a widely popular transport protocol standardized by the IETF, that solves several of these problems.
-It enables multicast delivery by offering encryption as well as integrity verification of packets distributed over multicast and automatic unicast fallback, which solves one of multicasts major obstacles to large scale deployment.
-It is transparent to applications and can be easily utilized by simply enabling an option in QUIC.
-This extension is soley focused on the transport layer and uses already existing multicast mechanisms on the network layer.
+In this paper, we introduce MCQUIC, a multicast extension to the QUIC transport protocol which addresses many of these challenges.
+Utilizing existing network layer multicast mechanisms, MCQUIC augments multicast delivery by providing encryption and integrity verification of packets distributed over multicast, along with automatic unicast fallback.
+Moreover, it operates transparently to applications and can easily be utilized by enabling a simple option in QUIC.
+We analyze and compare it to other delivery methods for live video, both theoretically and empirically.
+We are currently in the process of specifying MCQUIC at the IETF.